Meet BYJU’S Student Aniruddha – JEE Main 2020 Topper

 With entrance tests and board exam season upon us, we’re sure your studies are in full swing.
-To help you prepare in the best possible way, we have some vital exam tips from BYJU’S IIT JEE Mains topper Aniruddha Sriram.
+To help you prepare in the best possible way, we have some vital exam tips from BYJU’S IIT JEE Main topper Aniruddha Sriram.

-Aniruddha has scored 99.95 percentile in the JEE Mains conducted in January 2020.
+Aniruddha has scored 99.95 percentile in the JEE Main conducted in January 2020.
 His insights on preparing, attempting, and approaching JEE are truly unique.
 We are sure they will help you with your test preparations as well.

 Here are Aniruddha’s preparation tips for JEE.

 - Three to four hours of focused studies in a day is much better than studying half-heartedly for 12 hours a day.
 Focused preparation prevents you from getting too exhausted before the crucial time of writing the exam.

 - Practice is key for a good JEE performance.
 So, ensure you get enough practice beforehand.
 Only last-minute studies will not help you much while writing the paper.

 - Keeping up with extracurricular activities, hobbies and interests during the preparation period is very important.
 This will make sure you don’t burn out.

 - Don’t have a set order for attempting the subjects in the exam.
 Start every exam with a different subject when you practice.
 In the final exam, pick up a subject randomly and start solving.
 This will keep your mind fresh.

 - If you find two or three difficult questions in a row in one section, skip to the next section.
 This will keep your spirits up, and you are much more likely to complete the whole paper by giving proper importance to all subjects.